Little-Silver/HS2022-2048/ideas.md

 Simple starting strategy

 - At the start of the game it is very simple to get good results.
 Therefore one potential optimization is to use a very simple algorithm for the first X moves.

+Hash table

+- Use hash table to save calculated boards

+Zero score

+- Use zero score as optimal score.